Due to their growth habits, pruning Raspberries is difficult even for experienced green thumbs.

 - Senescence of floricanes

-Similarly, fall-bearers require pruning when leaves from the primocanes fall, and the stem begins to develop thick brown bark.
+However, fall-bearers require pruning when primocanes suffer leaf fallout and the stem develops thick brown bark.

-- Select the canes that look old and brown (spent floricanes).
+- For summer-bearers, select the canes that look old and brown (spent floricanes).

-- Take each of the floricanes and snip-off two to three inches from the top.
+- Using sterilized pruners, take each floricanes and snip off 2-3 inches from the top.

 - Better to cut back to the ground level if there is too much overcrowding.

-- For fall-bearers, select the canes from which you have recently picked the fruits.
+- For fall-bearers, sort out the canes from which you have recently picked the fruits.

-- Take each of the canes by hand and cut the entire bush to the ground.
+- Take each cane by hand and cut the entire bush to the ground with disinfected gear.

-- Avoid the healthy-green primocanes while pruning red raspberries and only target the spent floricanes.
+- Avoid the healthy-green primocanes while pruning Red Raspberries, and trim only the spent floricanes.

-- Make the spacious area around the plant by cutting the current year canes while leaving six of the healthy canes on the bush.
+- Make the spacious area around the plant by cutting the current year’s canes while leaving 6 healthy canes on the bush.

-- Perform trimming in spring to remove canes that were damaged by frost during winter.
+- Perform trimming in spring to remove frost-damaged canes from last winter.

-- If you are growing red raspberries against a support structure, tie the healthiest primocanes to the supports and cut all others.
+- While growing Red Raspberries against a trellis, tie the healthiest primocanes to the supports and cut all others.